When is the best time to visit Argentina?

 For more detailed information visit our When To Go section.

 What is Argentina's official currency?

-Argentina is cash-orientated, although in Buenos Aires and main tourist centres cards are widely used.
-In remote areas you may find only cash is accepted.
+Argentina is cash-orientated.
+Although in Buenos Aires and main tourist centres cards are widely used, in more remote areas often only cash is accepted.
 It’s best to take US Dollars cash and change these into Pesos within Argentina.
-This can be done at a Casa de Cambio (passport needed) and at some hotels.
-Many (mid-range and up) restaurants will also accept US Dollars for payment and give you change in Pesos.
-Tips are always paid in cash, even if you pay for a meal using a card.
+This can be done at a Casa de Cambio (passport needed) and some hotels.
+Many (mid-range and up).
+Tips are always given in cash, even if you pay for a meal using a card.

 Although ATMs are available in Argentina some clients have reported difficulties withdrawing cash so it’s best not to rely on them.
 Local ATM fees can be high and the amount you can withdraw is usually much lower than in the UK.
 When using an ATM with a debit card you may be offered a choice of account type from which to make your withdrawal.
 Select ‘credit card’ (not ‘checking account’ or ‘savings account’ options).

 It is easy to obtain Argentine Pesos at ATMs and Casas de Cambio at the official exchange rate.
 You may hear the term dólar blue (blue dollar), which refers to US Dollars bought by black market currency traders who operate in major cities, often on the street or in so-called 'cuevas'.
 Substantially better rates of exchange are available on the black market.
 Although widely used you should be aware that obtaining funds in this way is not risk free (nor is it legal).
 If you use unofficial money changers be aware of your surroundings and alert to the higher likelihood of receiving forged notes.

 It is common for shops and businesses to offer substantial discounts if you pay in US Dollars cash.
 Also, you may receive your change in Pesos, often at a much better rate than the official rate.